Lunar regolith

 Lunar regolith is the unconsolidated material found on the surface of the Moon and in the Moon's tenuous atmosphere.
 Lunar soil typically refers to only the finer fraction of lunar regolith, which is composed of grains 1 cm in diameter or less, but is often used interchangeably.
 Lunar soil differs substantially in properties from terrestrial soil.
 Lunar dust is even finer regolith than lunar soil, with grain sizes less than one millimeter.

 Lunar regolith is primarily the result of mechanical weathering.
-Continual meteoric impacts and bombardment by solar and interstellar charged atomic particles of the lunar surface over billions of years ground the basaltic and anorthositic rock, the regolith of the Moon, into progressively finer material.
+Continual meteoric impacts and bombardment by solar and interstellar charged atomic particles of the lunar surface over billions of years have ground the basaltic and anorthositic rock, the regolith of the Moon, into progressively finer material.
 This situation contrasts fundamentally to terrestrial soil formation, mediated by the presence of molecular oxygen (O_{2}), humidity, atmospheric wind, and a robust array of contributing biological processes.

 As the Moon's fine surface layer, lunar regolith is picked up by even weak natural phenomena active at the Moon's surface, allowing it to be part of the Moon's scant atmosphere.
 It is easily disturbed and poses a significant hazard to exposed equipment and human health.
 The fine lunar regolith is made of sharp and very adhesive particles, with a distinct gunpowder taste and smell.
-Lunar regolith is prospected as a lunar resource, particularly for lunar in situ utilization, such as a lunar building material and regolith for growing plants on the Moon.
+Potentially, lunar regolith could be prospected as a lunar resource, particularly for lunar in situ utilization, such as a lunar building material and regolith for growing plants on the Moon.